 The Department of Physics & Astronomy at the University of Southern California is a research and teaching department.
 Our faculty are leaders in their research disciplines and are among USC's most distinguished teachers.

 Physics and Astronomy are both going through revolutionary times mirrored by the research programs in the Department ranging from theory of High Energy Physics, Condensed Matter Physics, Nanoscale Physics, Solar Physics, to Cosmology.
-Large Scale Computation is an important field with several important facilities available to students and faculty.
-Emerging areas of research in our department include the rapidly developing fields of Quantum Information and Physical Biology.
+Large Scale Computation is an important field with several state-of the-art facilities available to students and faculty.
+Emerging areas of research in our department include the rapidly developing fields of Quantum Information Science and Physical Biology.
 Physical Biology is where the quantitative skills of physicists address important problems coming from biological systems.

 For undergraduates, we offer majors in Physics, Astronomy, Biophysics, and a joint Physics/ Computer Science program, along with minors in Physics and in Astronomy.
 For graduate students, we offer a Physics Ph.D.